SergiAguilo/TFG/README.md

 ### Windows

-1. Open the files in Rstudio.
+1. Open the ".Rmd" files in Rstudio.
 1. Open the Knit option.
 1. Select "Knit with parameters...".
 1. In the pop-up, write the folder where the files are located.